EthanOBoss/CS290-Assignment5/README.md

 Write a partial representing each of the visual elements that are common to both the 404 page and the posts page, e.g. the page header.
 Use these partials to render these elements in each page.
 You can go even further than this if you like, writing and using a partial for each discrete "component" in the site, e.g. the sell something button/modal and the filter sidebar, but this is not necessary.

+Modify the current 404 route specification in the server to use your 404 page template.

+Again, after you get all of this hooked up, you should delete (or move) 404.html to make sure your site is correctly using your new templates.

 4. Implement a page to render a single post
-Finally, use the post template you implemented in step 1 to create a new route that displays a single post.
+Finally, use the post template you implemented in step 1 to create a new route in your Express server that renders a page displaying a single post.
 This route should behave as follows:

 When a client requests a path of the form /posts/<n>, where <n> is an integer that is within the bounds of the array of posts stored in postData.json (i.e. <n> is between 0 and 7), you should respond with a page that contains only the corresponding post.
 If <n> is not within the bounds of the array of posts, or if it's not an integer, you should respond with a 404 status and the 404 page you implemented in step 3.

-Your single-post page should contain only the site header and the individual post that was requested, the following things should not be displayed or even present in the DOM:
+Your single-post page should contain only the site header and the individual post that was requested.
+The following things should not be displayed or even present in the DOM:

 Any posts other than the one that was requested.
 The filter sidebar.